MA Advanced Macroeconomics

 Robert Solow: Technical Change and the Aggregate Production Function.

-Bureau of Labor Statistics MFP Trends up to 2011
+Bureau of Labor Statistics MFP Trends — 2018

 Karl Whelan: Is the U.S. Set for an Era of Slow Growth?